simplify20/PowerfulRecyclerViewAdapter/README.md

     }

 ```
-Screenshot：
+Screenshot:
 ![screenshot1](http://img.blog.csdn.net/20160330174123392)

-- For items have no data or only display static data，for example,just show a progressBar,use CommonDisplayBean which creates an instance of BaseRecyclerViewHolder
+- For items have no data or only display static data,for example,just show a progressBar,use CommonDisplayBean which creates an instance of BaseRecyclerViewHolder
 ![screenshot2](http://img.blog.csdn.net/20160330174155924)

 - Reuse ViewHolder and DataBean